particle-iot/docs/src/content/guide/getting-started/start.md

 {{#if electron}}
 ## New User Features On the Electron
+### Onboard power management
+- The Electron charges its own battery!
+- If the small red LED is on, the battery is charging
+- When the LED turns off, the battery is fully charged

 ### Display signal strength!
 - Press MODE once quickly when the Electron is breathing cyan
 - The signal strength (RSSI) will be shown in a 0-5 green blinks, 5 being the strongest